jeffscottward/JeffScottWard-5-1-2019/README.md

 ### Addressed
 - XSS ( built-in w/ react - also - no backend in this project)
 - Specific Filetypes uploading with React-DropZone
-- General unit testing
+- General unit and E2E testing
 - No data persisted client side - no auth or session tracking
 - File size limit
 - File amount per upload limit
 - npm audit - shows 0 vulns!
 ### *Not* been addressed
 - Ensure on the backend the file is ok ( malicious, correct type, size, etc)
-- TypeScript would have been nice if I had time to grok that on top of everything else
+- TypeScript for safety
 - SSL certs ( only dev local here )
 - Tokens w/ expiry for logins ( no backend or auth here )
 - CORS Policies ( no backend here )